 You can’t do your best work with and for people when you’re worried about how you’re going to pay your mortgage.
 If there are sound business principles that align with your compassionate principles that would help you pay the mortgage, everyone loses out if you don’t bring them to fruition.
 Your current clients/customers aren’t getting the best out of you, your loved ones aren’t getting the best out of you, and you’re not as happy as you could be.
 That’s a lose-lose situation that you wouldn’t wish on somebody else, so why do you force it on yourself?

 And what people don’t talk about often enough is that as your business gains momentum, you’ll be more able to be compassionate without having to worry about the outcomes.
 Because you don’t need the sale, deal, or business, you’ll be able to do share your gift without worrying about the outcomes – which has the counter-intuitive effect of making people more likely to buy stuff from you or hire you since they see you without the mask of worry, insecurity, or anticipation.

 My own experience bears this out: since people are buying the stuff that I’ve decided to sell, I’m able to leave a lot of value on the table without worrying about it.
 I can be a weirdo and help people now more than I ever was before, but it’s only because I’ve aligned my compassionate thinking with sound strategic thinking.

 You don’t have to choose between being an effective entrepreneur and being a creative, compassionate person.
 You can be both once you see that your head and your heart doesn’t have to be at odds.

-If you’re ready to start working towards a building a compassionate, strategy-driven business right now, click here to learn how we can help you.
+If you’re ready to start working towards a building a compassionate, strategy-driven business right now, click here to learn more about the Productive Flourishing Academy.